NCRP Project Tracker

 Project Description Narrative (1,000 character limit)

 Approximately 50 to 75 percent of the stems will be removed from the overstocked stands while retaining the healthiest trees in a free-to-grow stand condition.
 Removal of conifers from true oak woodlands will enable the safe reintroduction of prescribed fire, further reducing wildfire hazard while improving forage and herbaceous groundcover.
 Treatment byproducts, which are typically burned or chipped, will be put to commercial uses thereby supporting local jobs and infrastructure.
-The public will be invited to view active operations and learn about the
+The public will be invited to view active operations and learn about the project objectives and the techniques employed to accomplish them.
+In addition to the direct benefits to forest health and productivity within the treatment area, this project will deliver data describing the costs of the treatment and merchantable wood product recovery.
+These data will be made available for broad distribution and review.

 Solutions